Phase II (2019-Current)

-The Indiana Finance Authority (“IFA”), with assistance from the Indiana Department of Environmental Management, has developed the 2019-2020 Lead Sampling Program for Schools and Child Care Facilities (“Lead Sampling Program”) to help schools and child care facilities assess if there is a presence of lead in drinking water within their buildings.
+The Indiana Finance Authority (“IFA”), with assistance from the Indiana Department of Environmental Management, has developed Phase II of the Lead Sampling Program for Schools and Child Care Facilities (“Lead Sampling Program”) to help schools and child care facilities assess if there is a presence of lead in drinking water within their buildings.

 This program is funded in part by the U.S. EPA's Lead Testing in School and Child Care Program Drinking Water Grant authorized under the Water Infrastructure Improvements for the Nation Act.

 You can find the list of enrolled schools and child care facilities here.
 This list is updated quarterly.

 The IFA will accept applications for Phase II of the Lead Sampling Program on a rolling basis until the program is fully subscribed.

 Prior to submitting an application, please review the IFA Lead Sampling Program Timeline and steps for Participants, to understand expectations.